betterscientificsoftware/bssw.io/Articles/Blog/2020-12-PerfPortabilityAndECP.md

 complexity running on even modestly high-performance platforms.
 Business as usual with solving only the next challenge right in front of one's nose has become an untenable approach that is also wasteful of resources.
-An [analysis of the impact of design investment in the multiphysics code FLASH](https://doi.org/10.1177/1094342017747692) clearly shows immense benefits for code robustness, reliability and sustainability.
+An analysis of the impact of design investment in the multiphysics code FLASH [2] clearly shows immense benefits for code robustness, reliability and sustainability.
 An added benefit was expansion of the code to several science communities that were saved from having to invest their own resources in developing